yookue/ant-buddy-pro/docs/layout/ApartTitle/index.en-US.md

 ## ApartTitle

-ApartTitle component, displays a title bar with an ornament, in order to separate page areas.
+ApartTitle component, displays a title bar and an ornament, in order to separate page areas.

 ### Import